 5. Leah Chase

-Known as the “Queen of Creole Cuisine,” Chase is a New Orleans-based chef known for her award-winning recipes.
+Known as the “Queen of Creole Cuisine,” Chase was a New Orleans-based chef known for her award-winning recipes.
 But more importantly, her restaurant, Dooky Chase, was a gathering place for organizers of the Civil Rights Movement in the 1960s.
-She and her husband have continuously contributed to their local community for decades, and recently established the Dooky Chase Foundation.
+She and her husband continuously contributed to their local community for decades, and established the Dooky Chase Foundation.

 6. Ruth Reichl